Table of Contents

 In this auricle, we will fix this issue – your speakers or sub stopped working but the amp has power.

-This issue is often due to a variety of reasons including incorrectly set volume, wiring issues, incorrect inputs or cabling, or the sub or speakers themselves may be at fault.
+This issue is often due to a variety of reasons including incorrectly set volume, wiring issues, a blown fuse, incorrect inputs or cabling, or the sub or speakers themselves may be at fault.
 The most common issue is wiring.

 If you suspect that you are having a wiring issue, check out this article on how to connect a subwoofer to an amplifier.